satorijs/awesome-satori/CONTRIBUTION.md

 Before contributing your work, you will have some prerequisites:

-- Have a GitHub account and fork this repository.
+- A GitHub account that forked this repository.
 - Have some understanding or interest in Satori and be willing to provide valuable information and help to the community.
 - Ensure that the content you add is related to Satori and is of high quality, useful, interesting, or innovative.
 - Respect the original author's copyright and intellectual property rights and avoid adding any infringing or illegal content.